 God creates a third woman, having taken a rib from Adam's side in his sleep, He formed it into a woman; then adorned her, like a bride, with twenty-four pieces of jewelry, before waking him.
 (Some say that God created Eve not from Adam's rib, but from a tail end which had been part of his body.
 God cut this off, and the stump-now a useless coccyx-is still carried by Adam's descendants.)
 According to Isaiah 34: 14-15, Lilith dwells among the desolate ruins in the Edomite Desert where satyrs (se'ir), reams, pelicans, owls, jackals, ostriches, arrow-snakes and kites keep her company.

 The Gnostics were religious mystics who proclaimed gnosis, knowledge, as the way of salvation.
-They taught that to know your true self allowed Gnostic men and women to know God directly, without any need for the mediation of rabbis, priests, bishops, imams, or other religious officials.
+They taught that knowing your true self allowed Gnostic men and women to know God directly, without any need for the mediation of rabbis, priests, bishops, imams, or other religious officials.

 The word occult means hidden forces and the art of subjecting such forces under man’s control.
 (Nevertheless, there is nothing that is not governed by natural laws).
 As above so below, all obey those by which they manifest.
 Man’s progression must be founded on knowledge.
-Thorough knowledge of himself, can he expect to progress.
-All knowledge is based on experience, distinguishing [me from the not so me].
-No one can deny his or her own existence.
+With thorough knowledge of himself, can he expect to progress?
+All knowledge is based on experience, distinguishing [me from the not-so-me].
+No one can deny his or her existence.
 Occult scientists have demonstrated Magic, Astrology, and Alchemy.
 The occultist prepares for immortal life, a life of never-ending progression while yet gaining knowledge of universal laws.

 Ancient Masonic Rites

-These rites and pictorial representations that have seemed significant to an important group of people the world over, of every Ancient Nation.
-Remnants have been found in remote shores of Africa, fertile valley of the Nile, Red Sea, Tigris and Euphrates rivers.
-Certainly the most enlightened inhabitants of our globe, this Divine symbolic language, which has successfully weathered nature.
+These rites and pictorial representations have seemed significant to an important group of people the world over, of every Ancient Nation.
+Remnants have been found in remote shores of Africa, fertile valleys of the Nile, Red Sea, Tigris, and Euphrates rivers.
+Certainly, for the most enlightened inhabitants of our globe, this Divine symbolic language, has successfully weathered nature.